Work-at-Home Job Profile: Google Ads Quality Rater

 What a Google Ads Quality Rater Does

-An ads quality rater is essentially a human fact-checker for Google’s algorithm, the mathematical formula that determines relevant search engine results.
-As Google constantly fine-tunes its algorithm--both as a way to return better search results and as a way to keep up with the changing ways people use language and the Internet--it needs actual people to check that the results it returns to users are indeed what they are looking for.
+An ads quality rater is a human fact-checker for Google’s algorithm, the mathematical formula that determines relevant search engine results.
+Google constantly fine-tunes its algorithm, both as a way to return better search results and as a way to keep up with the changing ways people use language and the Internet.
+It needs actual people to check that the results it returns to users are indeed what they're looking for.

-Google has search engines for countries across the globe and therefore hires quality rater positions for many different languages.
+Google has search engines for countries across the globe, and the company hires quality rater positions for many different languages.
 These positions require a deep knowledge of the local culture and fluency in the local language.

-The work involves analyzing and providing feedback on text, web pages, images and other types of information for Google, using an online tool.
-Raters log on to the online tool via their Google accounts to select tasks to do on a self-directed schedule.
+This work involves analyzing and providing feedback on text, web pages, images, and other types of information for Google using an online tool.
+Raters log on to the online tool through their Google accounts to select tasks to do on a self-directed schedule.

 Requirements for an Ads Quality Rater